 There have been many modern attempts to explain werewolves.
 Some have seen them as misinterpretations of medical conditions such as porphyria or hypertrichosis.
 In a very rare psychiatric condition called lycanthropy, the affected person has a fixed delusion that s/he is a wolf.

-In medieval thought werewolves transformed by magic or witchcraft.
+In medieval thought, werewolves transformed by magic or witchcraft.
 The prevalent modern ideas about werewolves only date to the mid-19th and early 20th centuries.
 Transformation at the time of the full moon first appears in an 1847 novel, Wagner the Wehr-Wolf by G. W. M. Reynolds.
 The idea that a werewolf destroys what it loves most originated in the 1935 movie Werewolf of London.
 Its resistance to injury and vulnerability to items made of silver date to the 1941 Lon Chaney, Jr. classic The Wolf-Man.
 The idea that werewolves have a disease, transmitted either by heredity or by a bite from one, is even more recent.
 Recent portrayals of werewolves have been sympathetic.
 One example is David Kessler in 1981's An American Werewolf in London.
 Another is Professor Remus Lupin in the Harry Potter books and movies.

 If you want to become a werewolf, you don't have to get bitten.
-Choose one of our classic costumes and start practicing your howl.
-We have costumes for both kids and adults.
+Choose one of our classic werewolf costumes and start practicing your howl.
+We have werewolf costumes for kids and adults.
 Strike fear into the neighbors, medieval village dwellers, and teenage vampires, too!
-You can use makeup to transform your face, or wear one of our masks.
+You can use makeup to transform your face, or wear one of our werewolf masks.
 It's up to you to decide whether you're a rapacious monster, or a defender of humans against evil vampires!
 (We have a wig that lets you look like one of those....)